adjust/flutter_sdk/README.md

 Make sure that following iOS frameworks are linked with your iOS app:

-* `iAd.framework` - in case you are running iAd campaigns
 * `AdServices.framework` - in case you are running iAd campaigns
 * `AdSupport.framework` - for reading iOS Advertising Id (IDFA)
 * `StoreKit.framework` - for communication with SKAdNetwork framework